pl3onasm/Programming-fundamentals/README.md

 In order to use it, you basically have two options:
 ### 1. Execution from script's location in the root of the repository

+Opening a terminal from the working directory containing your program, the solution, and the folder with the tests, run the below commands.
-First, make the script executable in the root folder:
+First, make the script executable:
 ```
-chmod +x ctest.sh
+../../../chmod +x ctest.sh
 ```
-Then run the script from the working directory containing your program, the solution, and the folder with the tests by using the following command:
+Then run the script  by using the following command:
 ```
-../../.././ctest.sh myprog.c
+../../../ctest.sh myprogram.c
 ```

 ### 2. Execution from $PATH